United-Home/2405-45th-St/Information/Cleaning Handbook.md

 4. **Batch laundry loads** - Sort everything at once for efficiency
 5. **Return to bathrooms last** - Maximizes bleach contact time

+## Vacuum Care
+- wash the filters and the vacuum attachments
+- get the stuck hairs in the brush attachment and brush roll
+- empty the vacuum after use

 ## Trash Management

 Trash pick-up is Tuesday for this property.
 If cleaning is done on Mondays, then set the trash in the curb.
 Else, place the trash on a bin outside and make sure to cover and put weights on top of the cover so animals don't get to them.